Zash/lua-cbor/README.markdown

 `map`
 :   Encodes a Lua table as a CBOR map, without guessing if it should be an array.

+`ordered_map`
+:   Encodes a Lua table as a CBOR map, with ordered keys.
+Order can be
+    specified by listing them with incrementing integer keys, otherwise the default sort order is used.

 Custom serialization
 --------------------